gamma-opt/spro-notes/course/content/chapter_1/2-two-stage_stochastic_programming.md

 1. assuming that the random variable $\xi$ can be characterised by a discrete set of realisations $\xi_s$, $s \in S$, each with probability $P_s$;
 2. assuming that $\xi \in \Xi$ can be sampled via, e.g., Monte Carlo sampling.

-Both ideas will be discussed in more details in the later sections.
+Both ideas will be discussed in more detail in the later sections.
 ```
 %TODO: Add refernce to scenario generation lecture